Off-Grid Motothome Camping: Your Complete Guide to Going Wild

 • Wild camping does not mean arriving and pitching like you’re in a campsite.
 Don’t outstay your welcome; we reckon three days in any one spot is about enough.

-• Some popular motorhome wild camping spots will often will have signs warning of ‘no camping’, this is also often the case within national parks.
+• Some popular motorhome wild camping spots will often have signs warning of ‘no camping’, and this is also often the case within national parks.
 Our experience is that out of season, you can stay in camper vans if you are discreet.
 In season, ignore the signs at your peril.

 • Don’t turn up and park within a metre of another van, even though it may improve your view …this is not neighbourly behaviour and large congregations of vans are definitely not discreet!

-• One night, possibly two in any spot is usually enough.
+• One night, possibly two in any spot, is usually enough.
 Longer stays can draw attention and get the locals worried about permanent encampments.

 Leave No Trace

 • Leave no trace.
-Don’t leave rubbish behind in wild camping places and respect the local environment, the people and animals who live there as well as fellow motorhomes who will come behind you.
+Don’t leave rubbish behind in wild camping places and respect the local environment, the people and animals who live there, as well as fellow motorhomes who will come behind you.

-• Don’t drive along a road with your grey waste tap open, chemical residues can cause slip hazards for other road users.
+• Don’t drive along a road with your grey waste tap open; chemical residues can cause slip hazards for other road users.

 • Never, ever dispose of black waste (toilet waste) anywhere other than a designated place.
 If you use chemicals in your loo, then you must only use a chemical disposal point.
+Note that disposing of waste this way in Scotland is illegal.

 Motorhome Equipment for Wild Camping